With opposition absent, Venezuela socialists vie for assembly seats

 But less-influential players are also seeking seats.

-The late Chavez in 2009 excoriated Santana for making death threats against government adversaries, labeling him a "criminal" and calling on the chief prosecutor to arrest him.
+The late Chavez in 2009 excoriated Santana for making death threats against government adversaries, labelling him a "criminal" and calling on the chief prosecutor to arrest him.

 Santana has three outstanding arrest warrants and has evaded multiple attempts by authorities to detain him, according to local media.
 Reuters was unable to contact him.